 2 Timothy 2:21

-The disabled Christian’s life is seldom boring or mundane.
-We are challenged in ways that others will never understand.
+A Christian’s life should never be boring or mundane.
+For us who are disabled we are challenged in ways that others will never understand.
 As if normal life wasn’t enough, we’ve got issues that exceed the norms.
 Perhaps the most basic are areas of hygiene and cleanliness.
 I once went without a shower for five weeks when I was clinically depressed.
 (Somehow letting water pelt me seemed too violent of an ordeal.)

 We are responsible for not only physical cleanliness but of a mental or an emotional one as well.
 I think we’d all agree on the essential need to maintain a certain level of physical health, but what can I do to stay mentally together?
 Are there standards there as well?